zhong0/2020_dba_restaurant_recommendation/README.md

 Techniques
 ----
 * ### Database
-  >We applied Amazon EC2 virtual machine, which was installed the Xampp and used its Apache server, as the cloud server.
+  >We applied Amazon EC2 virtual machine, which was installed the XAMPP and used its Apache server, as the cloud server.
 Based on the relational database concepts, we used SQL with Maria DB framework to build our database, and managed it with phpMyAdmin.

 * ### Data Transmission
   >PHP files connected all data of each function between user side and database.
 The connection to the database and SQL commands were written in PHP files.
 We used POST method to receive the data from Android side to manipulate our database, such as querying, updating, deleting and so on.
 If it needs to send the value to Android side, we will form the data to Json format and return it with echo commands.